samvera/hyrax/README.md

 See the [Sufia Management Guide](https://github.com/projecthydra/sufia/wiki/Sufia-Management-Guide) to learn which features listed above are turned on by default and which require configuration.

-For non-technical documentation about Hyrax, see the Sufia [documentation site](http://sufia.io/).
+For non-technical documentation about Hyrax, see the Hyrax [documentation site](http://hyrax.projecthydra.org/).

 # Help